HelloHvbert/URL-shortener/README.md

 url-shortener add http://example.com -c xyz123
 url-shortener add http://example1.com --random
 - list
-"list" command shows all created urls
+command shows all created urls
 Example:
 url-shortener list
 - delete
-"delete" command deletes url from database, user type shortened url to specify which one is gonna be deleted.
+command deletes url from database, user type shortened url to specify which one is gonna be deleted.
 User can give more than one shortened url with spaces
 Example:
 url-shortener delete xyz123
 url-shortener delete xyz123 example
 - update
-"update" command updates already created url, user need to type shortened url which one is gonna be updated.
+command updates already created url, user need to type shortened url which one is gonna be updated.
 At least 1 flag is required.
 Flags:
 -s, --short-url [value] : new shortened url